ords/micro/readme.md

 ## Compatability Node v17 MacOS
 export NODE_OPTIONS=--openssl-legacy-provider

+## Packages Changed
+To indentfy which package has changed since a commit and hence which you should consider to merge into your branch and build from master you can run the following command:

+`node ./tasks/getChangedPackages`

 ## todo
-- implement a tasks folder with tasks like:
+- Implement a tasks folder with tasks like:
-- Create new features
+- Create new features easily
-- Locally quikcly build only the workspaces actually needed and ignore types/imports for rest
 - CI/CD Detect workspace changes and only build those needed

 ## Open source sync
 git push github